 Each work package requires certain resources.
 Allocation and time management largely depends on the availability of resources.
 If all the resources are available, you can get done with your tasks in the estimated time.
 If not, it can delay the entire project.

 Therefore, before you estimate time, you need to estimate the required resources.
 Usually, your team members are limited resources.
 So, you need to make sure that you have adequate human resources.
 An easy way to do so is to determine the roles and responsibilities of your team members.
-When each team member is well-aware of his roles and responsibilities, there is a little chance of unavailability or any other resource constraint.
+When each team member is well-aware of his roles and responsibilities, there is little chance of unavailability or any other resource constraint.

 5. Figure Out Project Dependencies